Bukuntu/Bukuntu/README.md

 Cybersecurity, for me, is not just a career path— **It is a lifestyle!** 😎 I am committed to securing digital spaces while embracing the associated challenges and charting innovative solutions.

 ## About Me
-🎓 Transitioning diligently into cybersecurity after a Master's degree in Bioscience Engineering
+🚀 Transitioning diligently into cybersecurity after a 🎓Master's degree in Bioscience Engineering

 💼 Experienced data analyst with a keen interest in data protection, information security, and regulatory compliance